-The Internship - Cambridge, MA
+The Internship

-Each summer, 10-12 carefully selected undergraduate students from top schools around the country come together in Cambridge to learn, grow, and be immersed in the nexus of brain science and entrepreneurship.
+Each summer, 1-3 carefully selected undergraduate students from top schools around the country come together to learn, grow, and be immersed in the nexus of brain science and entrepreneurship.
 The BrainMind Internship Program gives students the unique opportunity to get involved with BrainMind programs through summits and discussions, as well as networking opportunities and personal projects.
 As students learn to manage special projects, they develop both hard skills (market research, data analysis, etc.) and soft skills (critical problem solving, collaboration).
 Students will grow their networks and develop their personal and professional skills through mentorship with experts in neurotechnology, investing, startups, and more, continuing even after the summer.

 Students are not only encouraged but also empowered to explore and develop their unique ideas within the program's framework.
 As a result, numerous participants have extended their concepts, establishing successful companies or impactful non-profits.